bkfrye/Locus/src/plugins/all-in-one-seo-pack/readme.txt

 AIOSEO makes it easy to setup WordPress SEO, the RIGHT WAY.
 Our smart WordPress SEO setup wizard helps you optimize your website's SEO settings based on your unique industry needs.

-In less than 10 minutes, you will be able to setup all the advanced WordPress SEO features like XML sitemaps, optimized search appearance, SEO meta title, SEO meta description, SEO keywords, Open Graph SEO Knowledge Panel information, social media integration, SEO search console / webmaster tool connections, local SEO, schema markup, and more.
+In less than 10 minutes, you will be able to setup all the advanced WordPress SEO features like XML sitemaps, optimized search appearance, SEO meta title, SEO meta description, SEO keywords, Open Graph SEO Knowledge Panel information, social media integration, SEO search console / webmaster tool connections, local SEO, schema markup for SEO, and more.

 But don't just take our word.
 See what another website owner like yourself is saying: